maptimeLA/craftmap_adventure/README.md

 # craftmap_adventure
 This project an Open Source Embroidered Quilt using OSM data for anyone to jump in and contribute to.
+Slides from the workshop: https://slides.com/ninakin/maptime-embroidery#/

 ## Proposal
 This repo is to plan and discuss a quilt making project using data from OpenStreetMap.
 By making a quilt of "fabric tiles", anyone can  add to the quilted map.
 This repo will also be a source for any city to replicate the project and make their own map quilt.
 We will outline steps for workshops and list instructions for putting the quilt together.